kovidgoyal/calibre/manual/conversion.rst

 :guilabel:`Input character encoding`
     Older documents sometimes don't specify their character encoding.
-When converted, this can result in non-English characters or special characters like smart quotes being corrupted. calibre tries to auto-detect the character encoding of the source document, but it does not' always succeed.
+When converted, this can result in non-English characters or special characters like smart quotes being corrupted. calibre tries to auto-detect the character encoding of the source document, but it does not always succeed.
 You can force it to assume a particular character encoding by using this setting.
     `cp1252` is a common encoding for documents produced using windows software.
 You should also read :ref:`char-encoding-faq` for more on encoding issues.